telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 #### <a name="section1.2.1"></a>ArcGis databases naming conventions
 Each entity type needs an url and an unique field to be persisted into the feature table.

 NGSIArcgisFeatureTableSink composes each table's url with entitie's `service` and `service path`, to provide multiple tables access.
-The final url is compounds by `cygnus-ngsi.sinks.arcgis-sink.arcgis_service_url`+`fiware-service`+`fiware-servicepath`.
+The final url is composed of `cygnus-ngsi.sinks.arcgis-sink.arcgis_service_url`+`fiware-service`+`fiware-servicepath`.

 Unique field is provided to allow `NGSIArcgisFeatureTableSink` to update existant entities.
 NGSI `entity type` will be used as unique field name.
 This means that a feature named `type` in the Feature Table cannot be filled in by the sink.
 If Feature Table needs to persist the value of entity type it has to be in a feature different than `type`.